 For additional information or technical assistance, you may call (202) 260-3887 (voice).
 Individuals who use TDD may call the Federal Information Relay Service at 1 (800) 877-8339.
 Or you may contact us at the following address:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
-20202-5920 www.ed.gov/policy/gen/guid/fpco/ferpa/index.html
+Family Policy Compliance Office U.S. Department of Education

+400 Maryland Avenue, SW Washington, D.C.
+20202-5920

+NOTE: Department of Education as retrieved from www.ed.gov/policy/gen/guid/fpco/ferpa/index.html